 One particularly exciting aspect of 3D printing is the ability to print biomedical devices tailored specifically to individuals.
 For example, some companies are developing 3D printed, custom prosthetics for amputees; these prosthetics are designed to be far more comfortable for the user.

 When engineers design a product, they must keep in mind the limitations of the production process.
-3D printers are capable of creating parts that would previously not be achievable using traditional manufacturing techniques.
-This opens up an entirely new world in the design phase, which can lead to better, more efficient products and component parts.
+3D printers can create parts previously considered unachievable using traditional manufacturing techniques.
+This opens an entirely new world in the design phase, which can lead to better, more efficient products and component parts.
+Many of these 3D printed creations add value to important products, while others are downright unusual.

 "It opens your mind up to everything you can do with it," Paulsen said.
 "I'd really like to take this technology off the pedestal and say, 'This is a normal manufacturing process,' just like anything else."